Khobar: Arts and architecture

 In March 2019, the Sharqiah Season, part of the Saudi Seasons initiative, attracted an estimated 730,000 visitors to multiple cities in the Eastern Province including Khobar under the supervision of the General Authority for Entertainment, with 83 events held across 17 days in 9 cities, celebrating the country's diverse culture, Most notable of the events that took place in Khobar was the Bollywood Festival, designed to attract the city's expatriate majority, featuring Salman Khan.
 Other artists who participated in the Khobar events of the Sharqiah Season include Tiësto and Sean Paul.

 The Khobar Corniche is a 16-km stretch of parks and a corniche running parallel to the eastern coast of the city along the Persian Gulf and hosting some of the cities most famous attractions.
 It has been divided into two parts, the South Corniche and the North Corniche.
 The King Fahd Causeway is a series of causeways and bridges between Saudi Arabia and the Kingdom of Bahrain.
 The bridge is about 25 kilometers long from the Saudi toll plaza to the Bahraini toll plaza, and 23.2 meters wide.
 It was officially opened on 25 November 1986 and is named after King Fahd of Saudi Arabia.
 The bridge has a maximum capacity of 28,000 cars and 1000 trucks.
 It has achieved many economic and social benefits for both countries.

 The Khobar Water Tower is situated on a man-made peninsula in the northern reaches of the Khobar Corniche.
 The Khobar Water Tower is a 90 meter tall, eight-story tower, with a revolving restaurant on the top, overlooking the city.
 It has been called the Eastern Province's "top tourist attraction".
 The tower hosts fireworks shows on special occasions such as the arrival of Ramadan, Eid al-Fitr and Eid al-Adha.
 The Prince Sultan Science & Technology Center (also known as SciTech) is a science exhibit located directly in view of the Khobar Water Tower and north of the North Corniche of Khobar.
 The center has five permanent exhibits, known as Scientific Halls, each dedicated to a different branch of science.
 The center also hosts an IMAX cinema which generally only shows movies that are scientific and/or non-fictional.
-The center is open every day of the week from 9 am till 9 pm.
-Except for Friday, where it opens from 4 pm till 9 pm.
+The center is open every day of the week from 9 am till 9 pm, except for Friday, where it opens from 4 pm till 9 pm.

 Sports

 The most popular sport among the Saudis of Khobar is football.
-The Al-Qadsiah FC (Saudi Professional League) and the Al-Nahda Club (Saudi First Division) are two of the teams based in Khobar and Dammam, with their home grounds being at Prince Saud bin Jalawi Stadium and Prince Mohammad bin Fahd Stadium, respectively.
+The Al-Qadsiah (Saudi Pro League) and the Al-Nahda (Saudi Second Division League) are two of the teams based in Khobar and Dammam, with their home grounds being at Prince Saud bin Jalawi Sports City and Prince Mohammad bin Fahd Stadium, respectively.
 Expatriates of the city have brought with them several sports, such as cricket, volleyball, badminton, and kho kho, among others.